CrystalFerrai/ValheimMods/ClearTheAir/package/ConfigSync_Readme.txt

 For more information about ConditionalConfigSync and how to manage the configuration of a mod, see https://thunderstore.io/c/valheim/p/shudnal/ConditionalConfigSync

+By default, this mod is required for all clients on a server.
+If you want to make it optional, add the following line to ConditionalConfigSync.ModRequirements.cfg in ConditionalConfigSync config.

+- dev.crystal.cleartheair

+NOTE: Allowing clients to connect without the mod may result in some mod features not behaving properly in some scenarios.

 This mod exposes the following properties.

-# Section: dev.crystal.cleartheair.ServerSync
-dev.crystal.cleartheair.ServerSync.ModRequired
-Policy: AlwaysServerControlled; Default: ServerControlled

 # Section: dev.crystal.cleartheair.Mist
 dev.crystal.cleartheair.Mist.MistClearRadiusMultiplier